The Shipping Law Review: Spain

 ii Court orders for sale of a vessel

 Forcible sale of ships in Spain is governed by the International Convention on Maritime Liens and Mortgages 1993 (the Maritime Liens and Mortgages Convention), Chapter III of Title IX of the MNL and the Civil Procedure Law.
-It can be done through judicial or administrative proceedings.
+It is possible to exercise it through judicial or administrative proceedings.

 As a general rule, the holder of the claim against the ship or the shipowner, declared as such by a final judgment or arbitral award, may request the sale of the vessel.
 Competence lies with the court that has jurisdiction in the location of the vessel.
 The court will make a valuation of the vessel and request a certificate of liens and encumbrances, since creditors can attend the judicial sale and exercise their right of priority (third-party rights).
-In addition, the competent court or the administrative authority will notify the authorities of the registries concerning the vessel, the owner of the ship and the holders of registered mortgages or encumbrances about the sale.
+In addition, the competent court or the administrative authority will notify the commencement of the ship sale process to the registries concerning the vessel, the owner of the ship and the holders of registered mortgages or encumbrances.

 The ship will be sold by public auction to the highest bidder or through a specialist company.
 Generally, the mortgages and encumbrances registered shall be considered cancelled.
 The sales outcome will first be used to pay the procedural costs and expenses arising from the judicial or administrative proceedings.
 The remainder will be distributed among creditors according to the Maritime Liens and Mortgages Convention.
 If any amount is left, it shall be delivered to the owner.

-The Spanish rules on maritime safety are a heterogeneous and dispersed set of laws that have different scope and legal force and come from different 'legislative' powers.
-First, Spain has ratified the United Nations Convention on the Law of the Sea 1982 (UNCLOS), some of whose articles deal with maritime safety, and the International Convention for the Safety of Life at Sea 1974 (SOLAS) and its Protocols.
+The Spanish rules on maritime safety are a heterogeneous and dispersed set of laws that have different scopes and legal force and come from different 'legislative' powers.
+First, Spain has ratified the United Nations Convention on the Law of the Sea 1982 (UNCLOS), in which some articles deal with maritime safety, and the International Convention for the Safety of Life at Sea 1974 (SOLAS) and its Protocols.

 Second, the European Union has passed several laws on maritime safety.
-Essentially because of the oil spill accidents involving the Erika and the Prestige, the Single European Act included provisions regarding maritime and air transport to protect the environment.
+Essentially because of the oil spill accidents involving the Erika and the Prestige, the Single European Act, which have been transposed and supplemented by national regulations, included provisions regarding maritime and air transport to protect the environment.

 ii Port state control

-The competence to control ships' security lies with the Subdirectorate General for Maritime Security, Pollution and Inspection, integrated in the Directorate General for Merchant Shipping responsible to the Ministry of Transport, Mobility and Urban Agenda.
+The competence to control ships' safety lies with the Sub-directorate General of Maritime Safety, Pollution and Inspection, integrated in the Directorate General for Merchant Shipping responsible to the Ministry of Transport, Mobility and Urban Agenda.
 There are two main laws.
 The first is the Regulation on inspection and certification of civil ships (Royal Decree 1837/2000), which establishes the legal framework of ship inspection and surveys, and is essential for Spanish ships.
-Its purpose is to control the fulfilment of the security requirements of international conventions (i.e., SOLAS, the International Convention for the Prevention of Pollution from Ships 1973 (as modified by the Protocol of 1978) (MARPOL (73/78)), the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (the STCW Convention) and the International Labour Organization (ILO) conventions).
-It covers the vessel's whole life, from the construction process until scrapping or sinking.
+Its purpose is to control the fulfilment of the safety requirements of international conventions (i.e., SOLAS, the International Convention for the Prevention of Pollution from Ships 1973 (as modified by the Protocol of 1978) (MARPOL (73/78)), the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (the STCW Convention) and the International Labour Organization (ILO) conventions).
+It covers the vessel's whole life, from the construction process until its scrapping or sinking.

-The second key law is Royal Decree 1737/2010, which applies to foreign ships that navigate in Spanish waters.
+The second key law is the Royal Decree 1737/2010, which applies to foreign ships that navigate in Spanish waters.
 It aims to substantially reduce the number of vessels that breach safety and security rules.
 Spain undertakes to inspect all the vessels that have been assigned priority level I and, annually, the number of ships assigned priority levels I and II that have been assigned to its area according to the Paris Memorandum of Understanding on Port State Control 1982.
 All vessels that arrive at a Spanish port will be assigned a risk profile.
 The Ministry of Development establishes the vessels that will be inspected according to their risk profile.
-If the inspection reveals serious deficiencies, the Maritime Authority will ordain that the vehicle be immobilised or operations stopped.
-This situation will continue until the deficiencies have been addressed.
+If the inspection reveals serious deficiencies, the Maritime Authority will ordain that the vehicle be immobilised, or operations stopped until the deficiencies have been addressed.
 Nonetheless, the decision may be appealed before the Directorate General for Merchant Shipping.

 iii Registration and classification